apolopena/gitpod-laravel-starter/README.md

 <br />

 ## Gitpod Caveats
-Gitpod is an amazing and dynamic platform however at times, during it's peak hours, latency can affect the workspace.
+Gitpod is an amazing and dynamic platform however sometimes during it's peak hours, latency can affect the workspace.
 Here are a few symptoms and their possible remedies.
-This section will be updated as Gitpod evolves.
+This section will be updated or removed as Gitpod evolves.
   - **Symptom**: Workspace loads, IDE displays, however one or more terminals are blank.
     - **Possible Fix**: Delete the workspace in your Gitpod dashboard and then [recreate the workspace](#creating-a-new-workspace-in-gitpod-from-your-new-github-project-repository).
   - **Symptom**: Workspace loads, IDE displays, however no ports become available and or the spinner stays spinning in the terminal even after a couple of minutes.